 A Recovery Experience You Can Trust

 The clinical team at Positive Sobriety Institute has decades of combined experience in treating lawyers, attorneys, and legal professionals who suffer from alcohol, drug, or prescription drug addictions.
 We execute comprehensive rehabilitation that is highly tailored, exclusive, and confidential to cater to the specific needs and stressors brought upon by the legal industry.
 Our clinical team is experienced in balancing the needs of the individual, while working with licensing boards and employers that allow our patients to fully recover from addiction and return to the field of law.

 Call Us Today

 We know you have a lot to lose – and a lot to gain from recovery.
 Everyone deserves a life free from the holds of substance abuse.
 Let us help you break free from addiction and regain control of your life.
-Please call Positive Sobriety Institute today for more information: 855-274-4278.
+Please call Positive Sobriety Institute today for more information on our rehab program for attorneys: 855-274-4278.
 We are available 24/7 to speak with you.